Grind Coffee At Home: The Best Coffee Grinders

 If you love espresso, it might well be worth investing in a grinder specifically for this brew.
 Espresso grinders offer more precision when you dial in.
 Stepped grinders offer a range of stepped coarseness settings, for example 1-40, or 1-10 with 4 micro-steps in between, which is enough for most people and most grinds.
 However, if you make espresso, you could quickly find this limiting.

-Stepless grinders like the Lido 3 Hand Grinder, however, offer near infinite grind varieties, allowing you to dial in your grinder with total precision.
-Here, tiny adjustments can make a huge difference to the taste.
+Stepless grinders like the Lido 3 Hand Grinder, however, offer near infinite grind varieties and grind settings, allowing you to dial in your grinder with total precision.
+Here, tiny adjustments of the grind settings can make a huge difference to the taste.
 So if you’re in the market for the best coffee grinder for espresso, we recommend you go stepless.
-Although generally electric like the Lume Portable Burr Grinder due to the energy involved in grinding the beans so fine, there are also a few very good manual espresso grinders available.
+Although generally electric like the Lume Portable Burr Grinder due to the energy involved in grinding the beans so fine, there are also a few very good manual espresso grinders available, with the ability to change grind settings.

 Don’t Forget to Clean Your Coffee Grinder